BitFunnel/Workbench/README.md

 WikiExtractor requires Python 2.7
 (note that Python 3 and beyond are not compatible with version 2.7).
-To install Python on the mac,
+To install Python on the Mac,
 ~~~
 brew install python
 ~~~